Agent Skills: Crafting Rules

 • Use keywords when the rule is about a topic that may not include files.

-• Use neither for global standards (tone, structure, safety, commit conventions).
+• Use no filters for global standards (tone, structure, safety, commit conventions).

 Important constraints: